-Mr. Hui Chi Yung, aged 45, is an executive Director of the Group.
+Mr. Hui Chi Yung, aged 46, is an executive Director of the Group.
 Mr. Hui joined the Group in July 1993.
 He is responsible for formulating and implementation of the business strategy of the Group's operations and finding business opportunities.
 Prior to joining the Group, Mr. Hui engaged in the engineering field and was responsible for managing the construction of a condominium and a 3-storey apartment site situated in Canada.
 Mr. Hui holds a bachelor degree of Applied Science in Electrical Engineering obtained from the University of British Columbia, Canada in 1993.
-Mr. Hui is a son of Mr. Hui Kau Mo and the brother of Mr. Hui Chi Yang.
+Mr. Hui is a son of Mr. Hui Kau Mo.